similarweb/statusbay-helm/README.md

 | **Ingress** |
 `ingress.api.annotations` | The annotations used in ingress | `{}`
 `ingress.api.host` | The host of Statusbay ingress api | `api.statusbay.domain`
-`ingress.api.use_tls` | If Ingress should configure a TLS for this host | `false` `ingress.ui.annotations` | The annotations used in ingress for the UI | `{}` `ingress.ui.host` | The host of StatusBay ingress UI | `statusbay.domain`
-`ingress.ui.use_tls` | If Ingress should configure a TLS for this host | `false`
+`ingress.api.ingressClassName` | Name for ingress class if not using default | undefined `ingress.api.use_tls` | If Ingress should configure a TLS for this host | `false` `ingress.ui.annotations` | The annotations used in ingress for the UI | `{}` `ingress.ui.host` | The host of StatusBay ingress UI | `statusbay.domain` `ingress.ui.ingressClassName` | Name for ingress class if not using default | undefined `ingress.ui.use_tls` | If Ingress should configure a TLS for this host | `false`
 | **Service** |
 `service.api.type` | The type of api service to create  | `ClusterIP`